 Dark Shadows was a completely different show when it premiered in June of 1966, than what it looked like to viewers who saw the beginning of the run when Barnabas pops out of the coffin.
 It’s much slower paced, and in the first half of those 210 episodes it is much much less supernatural.
 There’s all these hints of it, but the writers make sure they can explain it away.
 It’s much more conventional soap with a Gothic twist instead of the monster filled Maelstrom it later became.

 There is a wonderful website called http://www.darkshadowseveryday.com. that does daily summaries of the episodes one episode per day beginning with the opening of the coffin.
 What I intend to do is a similar thing for the beginning of the show.
+Real world concerns and limitations means I will not be able to do one every day period I’m aiming for once a week so if anyone is a dark shadows fan who’s interested check back weekly and see if there’s a new one.
 I’m not going to step on Mr. Horn’s toes.
 He’s doing an excellent thing and I encourage anyone who reads this blog to stop at his site.

 It is there I have discovered that reading his summaries is almost more fun than watching the episodes.